Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

-Figure~\ref{fig:TR-SComp-approach} shows the integration between the tandem repeat reductions and S-Component based approach for the computation of alignments.
-First, the model is decomposed into S-Components and the the sub-logs are created for each S-Component (as specified in~\cite{s-comps}), then given that the S-Components are concurrency-free, we detect and reduce tandem repeats for each sub-log.
+Figure~\ref{fig:TR-SComp-approach} shows the integration between the tandem repeat reductions and S-Component-based approach for the computation of alignments.
+First, an input sound free-choice workflow net is divided into S-Components, i.e. state machine workflow nets, and the the sub-logs are created for each S-Component (as specified in~\cite{s-comps}), then given that the S-Components are concurrency-free, we detect and reduce tandem repeats for each sub-log.
 Thus, Alg.~\ref{alg:BinarySearchAlignments} is applied to each pair of S-Component and reduced sub-log to derive reduced and decomposed alignments.
-These alignments are then extended with Alg.~\ref{alg:ExtendRedAlignments} and then recomposed with the procedure described in~\cite{s-comps}.
+These alignments are then extended with Alg.~\ref{alg:ExtendRedAlignments} and recomposed with the procedure described in~\cite{s-comps}.
+Last, traces with recomposition conflicts are aligned with Alg.~\ref{alg:fsmAlignments}.
 The resulting alignments are proper and of approximate cost.